Written by: Ankit Yadav

 The entire innings lasted just 23 overs, with extras being the top scorer at 8.
 This match was part of the famous 1902 Ashes series, which Australia went on to win despite this setback, showcasing the team’s resilience.

-The second most recent entry on this list, India’s collapse in Adelaide shocked the cricket world.
+The second most recent entry on this list, India’s collapse in Adelaide against Australia, shocked the cricket fans.
 Josh Hazlewood (5/8) and Pat Cummins (4/21) ran through the Indian batting order in just 21.2 overs.

 India - 36 runs vs Australia